-SCR increased from €537 million at 31 December 2020 to €698 million at 31 December 2021.
-The main drivers of this increase were growth in the size of the Policyholder's assets in line with positive new business flows and positive market returns experienced during the year and the impacts arising from updates to our technical assumptions, as approved by the Board, during the year.
+SCR decreased from €698 million at 31 December 2021 to €517 million at 31 December 2022.
+The main drivers of this decrease were a reduction in the size of the Policyholder's assets, the impacts arising from updates to our technical assumptions and the introduction of a future management action plan to be triggered in the wake of a mass lapse event, as approved by the Board, during the year.

-The MCR has increased compared to 2020 due to increased technical provisions.
+The MCR has decreased compared to 2021 due to the decrease in technical provisions.